François Xavier Lalanne (1927-2008) & DAUM ( Cristalleries de Nancy, France ).

 All our thanks to M. Armand Lalu from Baron Philippe de Rothschild company and Monique from DAUM Paris for kindly providing all this information and details about the provenance.

-As of today, only FOUR decanters and three holders have been found and Morateur Gallery is proud to have purchased the first set appeared on the market in 2018.
+As of today, only FIVE decanters and four holders have been found and Morateur Gallery is proud to have purchased the first set appeared on the market in 2018.

 Our set is in our private collection and not for sale.